Fourteen Russian submariners killed in fire: ministry

-MOSCOW (Reuters) - Fourteen submariners on board a Russian defense ministry research vessel were killed in a fire while carrying out a survey of the sea floor, the ministry was quoted as saying by Russian news agencies.
+MOSCOW (Reuters) - Fourteen sailors on board a Russian defense ministry research submersible were killed in a fire while carrying out a survey of the sea floor, the ministry was quoted as saying by Russian news agencies.

+A Russian news outlet, RBC, cited an unnamed military source as saying the vessel was a nuclear-powered AS-12 submarine, but there was no official confirmation of that.

 The statement as cited by the agencies did not identify the type or model of the underwater vessel.